Updated July 2021

 Complications are rare.
 Minor risks after surgery include bruising, swelling, inflammation, and infection.
 Tell your doctor if you have pain or swelling that lasts more than a few days.

-But remember that a vasectomy doesn’t protect against sexually transmitted diseases; a condom is still the best defense against STDs.
+But remember that a vasectomy doesn’t protect against sexually transmitted diseases (STDs).
+A condom is still the best defense against STDs.

 About Men’s Health Center

-The UPMC Men’s Health Center is dedicated to male health and to the evaluation and treatment of conditions affecting men’s sexual and reproductive health.
-With years of clinical experience in male sexual medicine and surgery, our team has treated a wide variety of conditions and performed thousands of surgeries, providing patients with the highest level of quality care.
-Our providers understand the intimate nature of male sexual difficulties, and we are dedicated to helping you restore your normal level of sexual function in a comfortable, educational, and discreet environment.
+The UPMC Men’s Health Center evaluates and treats conditions affecting men’s sexual and reproductive health.
+With years of clinical experience in male sexual medicine and surgery, our team has treated a wide variety of conditions and performed thousands of surgeries.
+We are dedicated to providing patients the highest level of quality care.
+Our providers understand the intimate nature of male sexual difficulties, and we will work to help you restore your normal level of sexual function in a comfortable, educational, and discreet environment.